efreham1/root/proj/code_quality_report.md

 ### #3
 We mostly left optimization to the end.
 Because of this we could focus on writing functioning code instad of fast code.
 ### #4
-All code was either written in a group or explained to a group which meant that bad implementaions and potential bugs were more easily caught.
+All code was either written in a group or explained to a group which meant that bad implementations and potential bugs were more easily caught.
 ### #5
 All code is well abstracted into modules and functions.
 All functions have clear purposes and a name that reflects